 Difficulty concentrating

 Another symptom of Zoom fatigue is difficulty concentrating.
 You might find yourself easily distracted or unable to absorb information during video calls.
-This could be due to multitasking, increased cognitive load, or the constant need to process visual and auditory stimuli during a video conference.
+This is because video calls require more attention to process both visual and auditory information, making it harder to concentrate due to multitasking, increased cognitive load, or the constant need to process visual and auditory stimuli during a video conference.

 Acceptance of this challenge, along with the implementation of focusing strategies, can boost your productivity and mental clarity.